ropensci/roweb3/content/blog/2024-01-14-runiverse-arm64/index.md

 For those interested how the cross compilation works, here are the main ingredients:

  - The standard MacOS Xcode toolchains are used to cross compile C/C++ code by passing the `-arch arm64` flag to clang and clang++.
- - The [universal gfortran 12.2](https://mac.r-project.org/tools/) version from CRAN is used to cross compile fortran code, also by passing `gfortran -arch arm64` (big thanks to Simon Urbanek).
+ - The [universal gfortran 12.2](https://mac.r-project.org/tools/) version from CRAN (thanks to Simon Urbanek) is used to cross compile fortran code, also by passing `gfortran -arch arm64`.
  - The same collection of [system libs](https://mac.r-project.org/bin/darwin20/arm64/) used by CRAN is preinstalled in the build environment.
  - R packages with a configure script are built with `--configure-args="--build=x86_64-apple-darwin20 --host=aarch64-apple-darwin20"`.
 These flags are [needed by autoconf scripts](https://www.gnu.org/software/autoconf/manual/autoconf-2.68/html_node/Specifying-Target-Triplets.html), but other packages can use them as well.
  - The r-universe [macos-cross workflow](https://github.com/r-universe-org/build-and-check/blob/v1/macos-cross/action.yml) overrides some more files and variables to target arm64.
- - We put some shell [shims](https://github.com/r-universe-org/prepare-macos/tree/master/shims) on the PATH to trick packages that shell out to `uname` or `arch` to determine the architectrue.
+ - We put some shell [shims](https://github.com/r-universe-org/prepare-macos/tree/master/shims) on the PATH to help packages that shell out to `uname` or `arch` to determine the architectrue.
  - A clever [cargo shim](https://github.com/r-universe-org/prepare-macos/blob/master/shims/cargo.sh) is used to override the default cargo build target to `aarch64-apple-darwin` and copy outputs to the expected directory after the build.

-With this setup, almost any R package can be built in the cross environment exactly the same way they do on actual arm64 hardware.
-However if you your package does not work and you need some help fixing it, please feel free to [open an issue](https://github.com/r-universe-org/help/issues).
+With this setup, almost any R package can be built in the cross environment exactly the same way they do on normal arm64 hardware.
+However if your package does not work and you need some help fixing it, please feel free to [open an issue](https://github.com/r-universe-org/help/issues).

 ## On univeral binaries

 Finally, some R packages download precompiled libraries which are too big or complicated to build on the fly.
-It is strongly recommended to distribute such libraries in the form of [universal binaries](https://en.wikipedia.org/wiki/Universal_binary) which contain both the x86_64 and arm64 build.
-This way the R package does not need to make any assumptions or guesses about the target architecture it is building for: the same files can be used for eiter target.
+It is strongly recommended to distribute such libraries in the form of [universal binaries](https://en.wikipedia.org/wiki/Universal_binary) which contain both the x86_64 and arm64 libs.
+This way the R package does not need to make any guesses about the target architecture it is building for: the libs can be linked on eiter target.

 Creating a universal binary can be done for both static and dynamic libraries and is really easy.
 If you have a `x86_64` and `arm64` version of `libfoo.a` you can glue them together with lipo: